-To maximise the educational impact of DOPS, aspects of performance that are particularly good as well as those where there is scope for improvement should be discussed with the trainee.
+To maximise the educational impact of mini-CEX, aspects of performance that are particularly good as well as those where there is scope for improvement should be discussed with the trainee.
 Feedback should be given sensitively, in a suitable environment.
-Areas for development should be identified, agreed and recorded on the DOPS form.
+Areas for development should be identified, agreed and recorded on the mini-CEX form.